 What is an Interest Rate Buydown?

-An interest rate buydown is a negotiation strategy involving the buyer, the seller, and a preferred lender, aimed at reducing the interest rate on a mortgage either temporarily or permanently.
+An interest rate buydown is a type of financing incentive involving the buyer, the seller, and a preferred lender.
+It is aimed at reducing the interest rate on a mortgage either temporarily or permanently.
 This is accomplished by the seller and lender contributing a specified sum of money as a credit to the buyer at the time of closing.
 This credit is then utilized to decrease the interest rate on the mortgage.

 Types of Interest Rate Buydowns